Millions face new virus curbs, but hope rises for US vaccine

 - 'You are part of the problem' -

-Such pleas from experts and authorities have been ignored and even mocked in many of the world's most populous parts, including the United States -- the worst-hit nation in the world.
+Such pleas from experts and authorities have been ignored and even mocked in many of countries, including the United States -- the worst-hit nation in the world.

-Members of the Chilean Police Canine Training team walk two golden retrievers before the beginning of their training session aimed at teaching the dogs to detect people infected with coronavirus

-Tens of thousands of cases are now being reported every day in the US as authorities scramble to roll back reopenings.
+Tens of thousands of cases are now being reported every day in the US and the authorities are scrambling to roll back reopenings.
 The national 24-hour infection count was more than 63,000 on Tuesday, according to a Johns Hopkins University tracker.

+Many countries are opening up but keeping in place strict social distancing measures

 Anthony Fauci, the top US infectious disease expert, again warned Americans against carelessness -- especially young people who may feel they are not vulnerable and would rather be "sipping my margarita at a bar in a crowd".